 Ayurveda considers soaked almonds, dates and ghee to be a rasayana.
 Rasayanas are alchemical rejuvenating tonics that promote ojas.
 Ojas is the subtle energy or essence that provides strong immunity, nourishment to the tissues and stability to the mind.

 10 almonds, soaked in water over night + peeled

 2 tsp rose petals*

 1/4 tsp cardamom

 2 c hot water

-Place the tulsi, rose and water into a high-speed blender, allow the tea steep for 5 minutes.
+Place the tulsi, rose and water into a high-speed blender, allow the tea to steep for 5 minutes.
 Then add the remaining ingredients, blending until frothy and smooth.
 Pour into mugs and enjoy.